 Jimmy has a BA in Film and English from Cornell University and an MFA in Writing for Children from Simmons College.
 His debut novel, MY EX-IMAGINARY FRIEND, will be out February 2nd, 2020 from Lerner/Carolrhoda.

 Christyne Morrell writes middle grade novels and the occasional picture book.
-Her debut middle grade novel, KINGDOM OF SECRETS, will be released in August 2021 from Delacorte Press.
+Her debut middle grade novel, KINGDOM OF SECRETS, will be released August 3rd 2021 from Delacorte Press.
 When she’s not writing children’s books, Christyne is a corporate contracts attorney.
 She lives in Atlanta with her husband, daughter, and hyperactive beagle.

 Jody Lee Mott is a former elementary and middle school teacher, and an avid reader of children’s books who finally decided to write down the stories bouncing around his brain.
 He is also the creator and host of the children’s book podcast Dream Gardens which can be found wherever you listen to your podcasts.
 He lives several stone throws from the Susquehanna River in Apalachin, New York with his wife, children and one very large greyhound.

 His debut middle grade novel, HUSH-A-BYE, will be published August 24, 2021 by Viking Children’s Books.

 For four years Alex Perry taught English Language Arts and reading to Houston middle schoolers ranging from 6th-8th grade, but she now lives in Arkansas with two large dogs, a husband, and one small baby.
 Alex is the author of PIGHEARTED coming fall of 2021 and is represented by Melissa Nasson of Rubin Pfeffer Content.